 - Sanitize hands before entering the gym.

-- Bring a filled water bottle with you to school.
+- Bring a filled reusable water bottle with you to school.

 Please note that some of the following points need to be adjusted depending on the virus situation.